6 Dimensions of Data Quality, Examples, and Measurement

 • a.
 Late For Business Process

 Poor Data Quality due to Timeliness issues-iCEDQ A Pizza restaurant promises to deliver a pizza within 50 minutes.
-But the order booking clerk for some reason enters the data two hours late.
-In this case, the data is correct by themselves but for the business, it is too late.
-The pizza is delivered late which will result in negative reviews and probable loss of future business.
-It is due to not keeping their promise of timeliness.
+However, the order booking clerk enters the data two hours late for some reason.
+In this case, the data itself is correct, but for the business it is too late.
+The pizza is delivered late, which will result in negative reviews and potentially a loss of future business.
+This is a failure to meet the promise of timeliness.

-Even if the data are accurate in the context of the business process and expectations, the data is of poor quality.
+Even though the data is accurate in terms of the business process and expectations, the timeliness issue makes the data of poor quality.

 Poor Data Quality due to Timeliness issues-iCEDQ

 A Pizza restaurant promises to deliver a pizza within 50 minutes.
-But the order booking clerk for some reason enters the data two hours late.
-In this case, the data is correct by themselves but for the business, it is too late.
-The pizza is delivered late which will result in negative reviews and probable loss of future business.
-It is due to not keeping their promise of timeliness.
+However, the order booking clerk enters the data two hours late for some reason.
+In this case, the data itself is correct, but for the business, it is too late.
+The pizza is delivered late which will result in negative reviews and potentially a loss of future business.
+This is a failure to meet the promise of timeliness.

-Even if the data are accurate in the context of the business process and expectations, the data is of poor quality.
+Even though the data is accurate in terms of the business process and expectations, the timeliness issue makes the data of poor quality.

 • b.
 Time Lag In Real-Time Systems

-Time Lag in Real time Systems-iCEDQ In automated trading decisions to buy /sell, stocks are also taken in microseconds.
-The user excepts the immediate availability of data for its algorithmic trading.
+Time Lag in Real time Systems-iCEDQ In automated trading, decisions to buy /sell stocks are processed in microseconds.
+The user excepts the immediate availability of data for their algorithmic trading.

-If there is a lag in the availability of data, their competitors will have an advantage over them.
-Again, even if the data is accurate, it still has poor timeliness quality.
+If there is a lag in the availability of data, their competitors will have an advantage.
+Even if the data is accurate, it still suffers from poor timeliness quality.

-A similar situation can occur in self-driving cars where any lag in the arrival of data can cause accidents as it won’t be able to course correct.
+A similar situation can occur with self-driving cars, where any lag in the arrival of data can cause accidents, as the system won’t be able to make course correction in time.

 Time Lag in Real time Systems-iCEDQ

-In automated trading decisions to buy /sell, stocks are also taken in microseconds.
-The user excepts the immediate availability of data for its algorithmic trading.
+In automated trading decisions to buy /sell, stocks data is processed in microseconds.
+The user excepts the immediate availability of data for their algorithmic trading.

-If there is a lag in the availability of data, their competitors will have an advantage over them.
-Again, even if the data is accurate, it still has poor timeliness quality.
+If there is a lag in the availability of data, their competitors will have an advantage.
+Even if the data is accurate, it still suffers from poor timeliness quality.

-A similar situation can occur in self-driving cars where any lag in the arrival of data can cause accidents as it won’t be able to course correct.
+A similar situation can occur with self-driving cars where any lag in the arrival of data can cause accidents, as the system won’t be able to make course correction in time.

 What is Currency Data Quality Dimension?

-Data Currency is about the reflection of the real-world state vs. the state captured in the dataset.
+Data Currency is defined as reflection of the real-world state vs. the state captured in the dataset.

-Many times the data captured contains the current state of an entity.
-The state of the object can change over time.
-If the state transition is not captured correctly the data becomes useless.
+Often, the data captured reflects the current state of an entity, but the state of the object can change over time.
+If the state transition are not captured correctly, the data becomes outdated.

-Here are two examples where the data currency DQ dimension:
+Here are two examples of the data currency DQ dimension:

 1. Address has changed